tayush/budgety/README.md

 # budgety
-an app to calculate monthly expenses based on your eaqrning and expenses.
+an app to calculate monthly expenses based on your earning and expenses.